johnmfarrell1/rails6-bootstrap4/README.md

 Once complete, point your browser to http://localhost:3000 to view the application.

+Its possible to swap look and feel by replacing the theme name in `/app/javascript/stylesheets/application.scss`.
+Visit [Bootswatch](https://bootswatch.com/) for possible theme names.

 ## Development
 Bootstrap 4 was enabled via the [following steps](https://gist.github.com/bazzel/2c64e2e5804077f9a61938a93ed54823).
 After checking out the repo and running over the installation steps, you can run `rails test` to run the tests via the web container.